Secure your website with a Free Let’s Encrypt SSL certificate. Trusted by 100,000+ websites globally!

 Bidragsytere og utviklere

-“SSL Zen – Free SSL Certificate & HTTPS Redirect for WordPress” er programvare med åpen kildekode.
+“SSL Zen – Free Let's Encrypt SSL Certificate & HTTPS/SSL Redirect WordPress Plugin” er programvare med åpen kildekode.
 Følgende personer har bidratt til denne utvidelsen.Bidragsytere

-“SSL Zen – Free SSL Certificate & HTTPS Redirect for WordPress” har blitt oversatt til 2 språk.
+“SSL Zen – Free Let's Encrypt SSL Certificate & HTTPS/SSL Redirect WordPress Plugin” har blitt oversatt til 2 språk.
 Takk til oversetterne for deres bidrag.